22 Small Full Bathroom Ideas for 2026

 You can instantly set a soft, luxe tone with glossy pink tiles, while brass fixtures bring warmth and polish.

-A backlit arched mirror adds height and depth so you make the room feel larger than it is.
+A backlit arched mirror [Check on Amazon] adds height and depth so you make the room feel larger than it is.

 Light Neutrals